Welcome to America’s fresh coast!

 8.Chateau Grand Traverse

-Have you been wine tasting in Northern Michigan?
+What about you?
+Have you been wine tasting in Traverse City MI?
 I’d love to hear your favorites wineries and wines!

 If you’re planning a trip and have questions-please leave a comment or email, I’d love to help!